 There is a possibility that I may visit New York next year.

 As you know, in the interrogative form we use the auxiliary do/does/did.
-But this does not happen in the case of the reported speech, which does not require the use of the auxiliary.
+But this doesn’t happen in the case of reported speech.

 She asked me where I live.